-Lakeland Regional Health Primary Stroke Center … when every minute counts.
+Lakeland Regional Health Comprehensive Stroke Center … when every minute counts.

 Our multidisciplinary team includes emergency department physicians, neurologists, interventional radiologists, intensivists, hospitalists, stroke rehabilitation specialists and nurses specially trained in cerebrovascular disease.
 Should you or a member of your family need stroke care, these dedicated professionals are prepared and ready to help you.

-Primary Stroke Centers are those hospitals and medical centers that are certified by The Joint Commission or another government agency.
+In addition, Lakeland Regional Health Medical Center has operated a Joint Commission-certified Primary Stroke Center since 2008.
 Being named a Primary Stroke Center means that we have met certain requirements in the management and care of stroke patients.
 What that means for you is prompt, exceptional stroke care from qualified experts from the onset of symptoms and through treatment, recovery and rehabilitation.

 Stroke Facts from the American Heart Association/American Stroke Association: